austinhutchen/EspPostHandler/README.md

 <code>pwd</code> should display <code> /Users/{YOUR USERNAME}/{DIRECTORY}/espPostHandler</code> <br/>
 <code>chmod +x +h start.sh </code> <br/>
 <code> sudo bash start.sh </code> <br/>

-navigate to the IP printed in your serial monitor or terminal and send images or text as needed
+Navigate to the IP printed in your serial monitor or terminal and send images or text as needed